Payathangai (Long Beans) Potato Curry

 Directions

-• Begin by washing the long beans, then cutting them into 2-inch pieces.
+• Start by washing the long beans, then cutting them into 2-inch pieces.
 For the potato, peel and cut it into similar-sized cubes for even cooking.

-• Proceed to finely chop the onion and tomato.
+• Start to finely chop the onion and tomato.
 Set these aside for later use in the dish.

 • In a medium-sized frying pan, heat oil over a medium flame.
 Add mustard seeds and wait for them to start popping, indicating the oil is hot enough.

-• Quickly add in cumin seeds, a pinch of asafoetida, and a few curry leaves, frying them for just a moment to release their flavors.
+• Quickly add in cumin seeds.
+Then add a pinch of asafoetida and a few curry leaves.
+Fry them for just a moment to release their flavors.

-• Toss in the chopped onions next, sautéing until they become transparent and soft, which will be the base for the dish’s flavor.
+• Toss in the chopped onions next.
+Sauté them until they become transparent and soft.
+This will be the base for the dish’s flavor.

 • Sprinkle turmeric over the onions, stirring well to incorporate.
 This will give a beautiful yellow color and a subtle earthy flavor.